AshitMilne/Planet-III/semper-idem/Acts.md

 ### Part 3: The Balancing Stage (Ages 60-90+)

-This is the "balancing" phase, where the **masculine and feminine aspects come into equilibrium**.
-The goal is to sustain equilibrium and transition from active work to a state of wisdom and peace.
+This is the "balancing" phase, where the **masculine and feminine aspects come into equilibrium** The goal is to sustain equilibrium and transition from active work to a state of wisdom and peace.
+Stored sight is recovered.

 - **Financial Priority:** Managing and distributing wealth.
 This is the time for easing off from work, making strategic withdrawals for comfort, and engaging in philanthropy or passing on wealth to the next generation.
 The goal is to be a net positive to your community.
 - **Backlog of Activities & Priorities:**